openhorizonrobotics/.github/CONTRIBUTING.md

 ## Style Guides

+***We follow the [Google Style Guide](https://google.github.io/styleguide/) for all our codebases.***

+Please ensure that your code adheres to these standards before submitting a pull request.
+This helps maintain consistency, readability, and quality across the project.

+✏️ Use appropriate linters or formatters for your language (e.g., clang-format, gofmt, black, or eslint) configured to align with the Google Style Guide.

+***If you're unsure about a style decision, feel free to ask or open a draft PR — we're happy to help!***

 ### Git Commit Messages

 Writing clear and consistent commit messages helps everyone understand the history and purpose of changes.
 When creating commits, keep the following in mind: